 Of course, another home type to consider is the one on wheels.
 Many snowbirds choose to use recreational vehicles (RVs) to travel to their destinations.
 This may mean living and traveling in a confined space, but it allows retirees to see more of the country, especially for those who enjoy the open road.

 Looking for more resources and information about how to be a snowbird?
-Seasonal residents can browse publications designed especially for them, such as Winter Texan Times, Snowbirds Gulf Coast Magazine, and Canadian Snowbirds Association (CSA) News Magazine.
+Seasonal residents can browse publications designed especially for them, such as Winter Texan Times and Canadian Snowbirds Association (CSA) News Magazine.
 Many cities and regions also promote their own tourism websites that offer schedules of local events and suggestions of things to do, such as Visit Central Florida and Discover Coastal South Carolina.